WebDevRu/currency_converter/README.md

 ## To run app:

-1) Install dependencies, for it tun in root folder:
+1) Install dependencies, for it run in root folder:
 ```bash
 npm install
 ```